ewigl/notes/content/posts/202404/mihomo-tun-guide.en.md

 1. Click <font color="#1f883d">Code</font> -> Download ZIP, unzip.
 2. Modify `proxy-providers` in `config.yaml`.

-   - If you are using a subscription service, fill in your subscription link in the Subscription.
+   - If you are using a subscription service, fill in your subscription link in the `Subscription` section in `config.yaml`.

    - If you use a custom server or want to store server information locally, rename proxies-example to proxies and fill in the server information in Local.yaml.
 (Format reference: Mihomo Docs)